nnungest/taskwarrior-notes/README.md

 Now that you have done that, get yourself a custom report for morning standup.
 Lets backup the config file first.
 `cp ~/.taskrc ~/.taskrc.bak`
-Then using your favorite editor paste these lines in:
+Then using your favorite editor paste these lines in at the bottom of your ~/.taskrc file:
 ```
 report.scrum.description=Scrum report for standup
 report.scrum.columns=id,uuid.short,project,modified.formatted,description.combined